Chapter 10: Revenge

 Jonathan looked off into the distance.
 Assistance from the rulers of Esthlanis was too much to hope for.
 Even the suggestion was, or should be, beyond consideration.
 Yet, it warmed him.

 “As for that wife of yours,” Fingal pressed on, “unless J’shua guides you back together, how do you expect to find her?
 There are those who seek your life in your home country.”

 “Rebekah can hardly put out notices in every Herald Station asking to meet you at some time and place.
-Men would be waiting… and probably capture her too.
 Nor can you blunder about asking for her without promptly landing in some dungeon.”

 “That may be the case.”
 Jonathan sighed.
 It was a conundrum.
 He wanted to know where his wife and daughter were.
 He wanted to interrogate someone, beat them until he knew how to proceed, who to chase.
 But he was sure the spirit was telling him to wait.

 “And, if your daughter is everything you say of her, I have no doubt that someday she’ll pop up in front of you.
-In fact,” Fingal grinned, “if you don’t get back to work, your reunion could be delayed for years.
-She might even show up with a husband and children.
-Who knows, she might have the excellent taste to marry one of your friends... or their sons, like me.”
+In fact,” Fingal grinned, “if you don’t get back to work, your reunion could be delayed for years.”

 Jonathan snorted then picked up the practice sword, tapping the dull wooden blade in his opposite hand.
-If teaching and learning might speed up the reunion with his wife and daughter, it was time to get back to it.
+Yet, if teaching and training might speed up the reunion with his wife and daughter, it was time to get back to it.

 Rebekah was back at High Castle, her third stop on her circuit as a plow merchant.
 It was different this time.
 She knew where she’d be staying, had an arrangement with a local stable, and knew which taverns to frequent and which to avoid.